{{flagHref}}

 Frequently Asked Questions

-Why is astatine so scarce?
+Why is astatine so rare?

-Why is astatine considered for cancer treatment?
+Why is astatine of interest for cancer therapy?

 About the author